DarkJaslo/Horaris-FIB/README.md

 <img src="https://raw.githubusercontent.com/DarkJaslo/Horaris-FIB/master/img/screenshot1.PNG" alt="image 1" title = "Normal output" width="49%" height="49%"> <img src="https://raw.githubusercontent.com/DarkJaslo/Horaris-FIB/master/img/screenshot2.PNG" alt="image 2" title = "Mixed groups" width="49%" height="49%">

+### Importante: hay una sección en [español](#español-generador-de-horarios-para-la-fib-upc) más abajo.

-## [English] Schedule generator for FIB-UPC
+## (English) Schedule generator for FIB-UPC
-Generates all possible schedules given a set of subjects.
+Generates good schedules given a set of subjects.
 Works in Linux (only tested in Ubuntu).
 ### Good stuff:
-* Downloads and parses the document at FIB's API.

-* Allows choosing which subjects appear always.
+* You can request all the subjects you want, because you also can tell the program which ones must appear always (which can be none, too).

-* Allows choosing which subgroups don't appear in schedules, which can be useful when they appear a lot but are already full, expected to be full, or just not convenient.
+* Allows removing specific subgroups, which can be useful when they appear a lot but are already full, expected to be full, or just not convenient for you.

-* If needed, can generate schedules mixing theory and lab groups (eg. PAR23L, but going to PAR40T)
+* If needed, can generate schedules mixing theory and lab groups (eg. enrolling in PAR 23L, but going to PAR 40T)

 * Allows specifying preference between morning, afternoon or no preference at all.

-* Sorts the results, so good schedules will be printed first.
-My own criteria are used here, but it's way better than not having them ordered.
+* Most of the time, good schedules will be printed first.
+My own criteria are used here, but since unwanted subgroups can always be removed and the output is long (1000 different unique options!), I think it works for everyone.

 ### How to build and use
 Requirements: being able to use a <tt>Makefile</tt>, or at least being able to compile <tt>C++11</tt>.
 The <tt>Makefile</tt> uses <tt>g++</tt>.